EmperorKiwi/MyPersonalAWSProject/README.md

 ---

-### Why metric names have `mp_` prefix

-Document this in your report — it shows AWS knowledge:

-> *"All custom metrics emitted by the application are prefixed with `mp_` (e.g. `mp_BookingsCreated`, `mp_BookingErrors`).
-This namespacing prevents collision with metrics from other groups sharing the AWS Academy environment, and makes it trivial to filter them in CloudWatch dashboard widgets.
-Note that CloudWatch does not support metric deletion via API — older un-prefixed test metrics from earlier development iterations remain visible in the full history view but are filtered out by searching for the prefix."*

 ### Why metrics push is synchronous

 > *"The metrics helper pushes data points synchronously rather than via background processes.
 Asynchronous (`&`) execution adds ~0ms latency but Apache occasionally kills background processes when the request finishes — sometimes before AWS CLI completes the API call.
 We accepted the ~200ms latency cost in exchange for guaranteed metric delivery."*